ArturoDent/find-and-transform/searchInPanel.md

 "isRegex": <boolean or array[booleans]>,

-"filesToInclude": <paths or variables or array[strings]>,     // default is "" = current workspace
+"filesToInclude": <paths or variables or an array[strings]>,     // default is "" = current workspace
 // "filesToInclude": "",             // using the empty string `""` as the value for `filesToInclude`
                                      // will clear any prior value from the "files to include" input

+"filesToInclude": "${getInput}"      // ask for the 'files to include' input when you run the command

-"filesToExclude": <paths or variables or array[strings]>,
+"filesToExclude": <paths or variables or an array[strings]>,
 // "filesToExclude": "",            // using the empty string `""` as the value for `filesToExclude`
                                     // will clear any prior value from the "files to exclude" input

+"filesToExclude": "${getInput}"      // ask for the 'files to exclude' input when you run the command

 "preserveCase": <boolean or array[booleans]>,